Looking for fun and exciting things to do during the spring in Toronto?

 Canadian Music Week is a festival celebrating all things music here in Toronto, and it happens every spring.

-They’re actually in their 40th year this year, which is pretty cool!
+They’re actually in their 41st year this year, which is pretty cool!

-While part of CMW is dedicated to the music industry itself, there are actual live performances by artists in different venues across Toronto as well!
+While part of CMW is dedicated to the music industry itself, there are actual live performances by emerging artists in different venues across Toronto as well!

 Tokyo Police Club and Born Ruffians are both local bands I love, and they performed at CMW back in 2019.